cyberRobotic/Intel-Realsense-Ubuntnu-Mate/README.md

 cd librealsense/examples/cmake
 ./hello_librealsense2
 ```
 If everything went well then the displayed output from the terminal is if everything went well than congratulation.
-You have now sucssefully instaled librealsense on Ubuntu Mate and are now ready to use it :)
+You have now sucssefully instaled librealsense on Ubuntu Mate and are now ready to use it :smirk:
 ```

 ```